cwk29/portfolio/README.md

 # Cody Kuykendall

 This is my personal website.
-It's built with Next.js and Tailwind CSS.
+It's built with Next.js, Tailwind, Wagmi, Viem, and Ethers.

 ## Summary